sr-murthy/continuedfractions/docs/sources/continued-fractions.rst

 The algorithm implemented by :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.from_coefficients` is division-free and uses a well known recurrence relation for convergents of simple continued fractions, which is described :ref:`here <continued-fractions.fast-algorithms>`.

-For rational numbers :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.from_coefficients` will produce exactly the same results as the constructor for :py:class:`~continuedfractions.continuedfraction.ContinuedFraction`, but allows the user to specify an exact sequence of coefficients, if it is known, or an arbitrary sequence of coefficients for :ref:`approximations <continued-fractions.rational-approximation>` or experimental computations.
+For rational numbers :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.from_coefficients` will always produce exactly the same results as calling :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` directly.

 .. _continued-fractions.inplace-extension: